falldamagestudio/UE4-GHA-BuildSystem/OPERATION.md

 * Visit APIs & Services | OAuth consent screen.
 Set up an Internal screen.
 [TODO: what name?]
 * Enable the Cloud Resource Manager API for your project: https://console.developers.google.com/apis/library/cloudresourcemanager.googleapis.com

+* Create a bucket for state storage within the new project.
+Name it according to the project name, suffixed with `-state`
+* Enable versioning for the bucket.

 ## Create build agent image

 * Check out the [UE4-GHA-BuildAgent](https://github.com/falldamagestudio.com/UE4-GHA-BuildAgent) repository.